garrandall/popular-music-data/tracks/we-can-t-be-friends-deborah-cox-with-r-l-.md

   ranking_list: Billboard Hot 100
   start_date: '2000-01-22'
 ---
 To just act like we never were
 To come around and not show hurt
 How dare we greet by shaking hands
-Just months ago, I was your man, was your man
+Just months ago I was your man

-Verbally we'd agreed it was over
+Verbally we agreed
-And we were through
+It was over and we were through
 I'm trying to compose myself
-But I just can't get over you, girl
+But I just can't get over you girl

 We can't be friends
-(Yeah, no oh)
 We can't be friends
-(Deborah, you know I can't go on being just your friend, yeah) We can't be friends
+We can't be friends
-Cuz I'm still in love with you
+'Cause I'm still in love with you

-I went by mother's, saw your car there
+I went by Mother's, saw your car there
-To her you're still family
-And it don't seem fair
+To her you're still family, and it don't seem fair
 For everyone to just go on
 And I've tried and I can't do it
-Cuz I'm still torn
+'Cause I'm still torn

-I tried to think of you as just another love
+I've tried to think of you
+As just another love in my past
-In my past that didn't last
+That didn't last
-But it's not that simple, baby
+But it's not that simple baby

-We can't be friends
-(oh no, no, no, no)
-We can't be friends
-(If we, if we can't be lovers)
-We can't be friends
-Cuz I'm still in love with you

 You may see me staring
 Or catch me in a daze